by Russ Lowthian

 Regardless of the route selected above, you will be rolling into a community

 with riverboat history.
-Once a popular meeting point for both Native American Indians
+Once a popular meeting point for Native American Indians

-and explorers, today the town makes a good overnight choice offering both camping
+and explorers, today, the town makes a good overnight choice that offers both camping

 MRT – Day 4 from Aitkin to Little Falls

-As the Mississippi flows in a westerly direction the MRT roll into Cuyuna Country.
+As the Mississippi flows in a westerly direction, the MRT roll into Cuyuna Country.
 Here the river passes on the north side of an iron range of the past.
-While the bike route meanders around these abandoned open mine pits you can see some of Minnesota’s newest lakes.
-Now as the river bends to the southwest, the MRT is rolling towards the Brainerd Lakes Area
+While the bike route meanders around these abandoned open mine pits, you can see some of Minnesota’s newest lakes.
+As the river bends to the southwest, the MRT is rolling towards the Brainerd Lakes Area.

 Rolling into Brainerd

 Bemidji?) were having fun, wrestling around after a long rain spell.
-Stomping and tromping the two made a lot of large depressions that eventually filled with water to create the 464 lakes in the area.
+Stomping and tromping, the two made many large depressions that eventually filled with water to create the 464 lakes in the area.
 With the MRT and Paul Bunyan Trail merging back together in Brainerd/Baxter, you will find many fun adventures and good things to eat here.
-For more see our Brainerd/Baxter article.
+For more, see our Brainerd/Baxter article.

 Back in the saddle, the trail and river both head south again.
 As the Great River Road rolls

-offers a very interesting military museum.
+offers a fascinating military museum.
 Here see hundreds of exhibits showcasing vehicles and field equipment of Minnesota’s military past.
-It’s still ten miles of pedaling to reach the next river town “where the river pauses”.
+It’s still ten miles of pedaling to reach the next river town, “where the river pauses.”

 Rolling into Little Falls

-For centuries Little Falls has been a place where native inhabitants, early settlers and recent visitors have used as a gathering place.
-Located where the Mississippi River pauses; this
+For centuries Little Falls has been a place where native inhabitants, early settlers, and recent visitors have used it as a gathering place.
+Located where the Mississippi River pauses, this

 MRT Day-5 from Little Falls to Monticello

-At the edge of town cyclists will pass by Charles Lindbergh State Park where his childhood home still stands.
+Cyclists will pass by Charles Lindbergh State Park at the edge of town, where his childhood home still stands.
 Then the MRT passes by the Charles A. Weyerhaeuser Memorial Museum before the river valley floor opens up to more agriculture.
-To get a better feel for what’s ahead after leaving Little Falls watch the 4th video clip here.
+To get a better feel for what’s ahead after leaving Little Falls, watch the 4th video clip here.

 Rolling into St Cloud

-Back on the east side of the river, the MRT and river both swing back to the southeast.
+The MRT and river both swing back to the southeast on the east side of the river.
 Using county roads that parallel several irrigated potato fields, the route takes you to Clearwater.
 Then, crossing the Mississippi again, cyclists will notice the river is a bit wider here as they pedal to Monticello.

 Rolling into Monticello

 Here you will find a river town, full of charm, tucked up against the Mississippi River and conveniently located between St. Cloud and the Twin Cities.
 This vibrant community with many scenic parks is also home to thousands of geese and swans each winter.
 After settling in, check out the attractions in Monticello.
-For lodging option visit the local chamber, here.
+For the lodging option in the area, visit the local chamber here.

 MRT – Day 6 from Monticello to St Paul

-As you head out of Elk River, on the Great River Road, you will cross over the Mississippi River again.
+As you head out of Elk River, you will cross over the Mississippi River again on the Great River Road.
 Soon you are passing through Dayton and entering the northern edge of the Mississippi National River and Recreational Area.